I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

 All in all, the experiment was a success!
 Columbine came out great.
 I gave it to my friend and student Twila who fell in love with it, hoping she'll try the technique on a flower painting.

-If you don't want a nasty cleanup with staining colors, flush the toilet while pouring out dirty wash water.
-It's less likely to stain the bowl and annoy the person who cleans your bathroom, which might be you anyway.
-This tip comes from my son in law Karl, who cleaned out my bathroom once after I had used a very staining red children's paint with my granddaughter -- not the least toxic but it did look like something fluorescent died in that john.
+- If you don't want a nasty cleanup with staining colors, flush the toilet while pouring out dirty wash water.
+It's less likely to stain the bowl and annoy the person who cleans your bathroom.

-Don't flush toxic pigments like Cadmiums or Cobalt colors -- anything with the CL california label on it in Blick's listings.
+- Don't flush toxic pigments like Cadmiums or Cobalt colors—anything with the CL California label on it in Blick's listings.
 Let those dry and remove them with paper towels or rags, then treat them as toxic waste in terms of recycling.
-If it's watercolor you can always pour it off into some small container like a pill bottle and use it again as a neutral color, whatever color it happens to be.
-Recycling it yourself is thrifty, just like I reused that leftover wash to do this painting with in the first place.

-If you don't like the mixed color as it is, add some other colors till it turns into something interesting and dark, whichever way it's leaning and then reuse it.
+- If you don't like the mixed color as it is, add some other colors 'til it turns into something interesting and dark, whichever way it's leaning, and then reuse it.

 Stephanie Henkel from USA on November 13, 2015: